BalajiN743/Assignment-02-Basic-Statictics-02/README.md

-# Assignment-02-Basic-Statictics-02
-Solutions for the basic statictics problems
 SET-01 Topics: Descriptive Statistics and Probability

 	Look at the data given below.
 Plot the data, find the outliers and find out  μ,σ,σ^2